In an environmentally-conscious foodie haven like Byron Bay, the “best eco-friendly restaurant” isn’t a title to toss around lightly.

 An Environmentally-Friendly Ethos

-Like the attached resort, the Forest Restaurant takes great strides to minimise its environmental impact.
+Like the attached resort, Forest Byron Bay takes great strides to minimise its environmental impact.

 Its eco-conscious kitchen team works hand-in-hand with local growers, farmers, and artisans to reduce transport emissions.
 Over 80% of ingredients come from within a three-hour drive of the hotel—think sustainably sourced seafood and free-range meats from regional raisers.